Founder and Chairman

-Roger A. Quick is Founder and Vice Chair of Quick Leonard Kieffer International.
+Roger A. Quick is Founder and Chairman of Quick Leonard Kieffer International.

 After serving as President and Healthcare Practice Leader of Norman Broadbent International, one of the largest retained executive search firms in the world, and as Managing Partner and Practice Leader for Healthcare at Korn/Ferry International, another large executive search firm, Roger founded his own firm in partnership with renown executive search leader, Mike Kieffer, based on three simple principles: Do great work for your clients.
 Assemble and reward a team that can find and discern great talent.
 And, always be learning so you can add value and have great impact for your clients.